orbitalchicken/Roadmap/New.md

 	http://imgur.com/GdexG27
 	When connecting with PEAP authentication, the network manager applet just gets stuck instead of prompting for credentials. cinnamon panel unresponsive when using nvidia 304 drivers?
-	When using the Laptop with external Monitor, it isn’t possible to maximize windows on laptop panel.
-They will always maximize on the HDMI monitor instead.
-Same behaviour I had on my 17.3 Setup
 	panel: right-click -> paste applet configuration doesn't work nemo-preview does not close properly, press space to open it, press space to close it... you end up with an empty window. choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background